 Administrative licensure cohorts begin during the summer term.
-The application deadline for Summer 2012 is April 15th.
+The application deadline for summer admission is April 15th.
 Students interested in pursuing course work toward administrative licensure should contact Alli Williams, Graduate Recruitment Assistant, at Mary.Williams@marquette.edu for additional information.

 The master's program in educational leadership is designed to meet the needs of teachers and administrators who wish to complete a master's program and become certified as a principal or director of instruction.